krazyfool007/site_generator/README.md

 # site_generator

+The site generator will look through the Static folder for content and copy it into the Public folder for hosting locally.
+Any markdown(.md) files will be converted into HTML and added as pages.

 This is a site generator program I've written for the boot.dev guided project.

 This is the most extensive, complicated and involved coding project i've ever managed.
 If you compare it to my other repository, bookbot, you can see the increase in complexity.